cgarren/spotifydata/README.md

 ### General
 * ~~Convert to pure javascript~~
 * ~~Style login page~~
+* Make some javascript to deploy navbar html across all pages in common.js

 ### Song Info Page
 * ADD A WAY TO SEARCH BY TRACK DATA!!!
 (If possible)